 In September 2019 I was hosted as a visiting researcher at IRES: Institute for Russian and East European Studies at Uppsala University in Sweden.
 I am currently based at the University of Alberta as the Stasiuk Scholar for the Contemporary Ukraine Program (CUSP).

-I completed my Ph.D. at the University of Michigan in 2016 in Slavic Languages and Literature with a cognate in History and affiliation at the Institute for Research on Women and Gender (IRWG): the Center for Russian, East European, and Eurasian Studies (CREEES); and the U-M Initiative in Digital Humanities.
-I hold a B.A. in English Literature and Political Theory from the University of California Berkeley.
+I completed my Ph.D. at the University of Michigan in 2016 in Slavic Studies with a cognate in History and a competitive residency at the Institute for Research on Women and Gender (IRWG).
+I earned a certificate in Area Studies from the Center for Russian, East European, and Eurasian Studies (CREEES) and I was in the first cohort of the U-M Initiative in Digital Humanities.
+I also hold a B.A. in English Literature and a minor in Political Theory from the University of California Berkeley.

 I have published peer-reviewed articles in the Anthropology of East Europe Review, The Journal for Ukrainian Politics and Society, and a chapter in the anthology, entitled, Transgressive Women in Modern Russian and East European Cultures: From the Bad to the Blasphemous.
 I have also completed translations from Russian, Ukrainian, and Polish by contemporary authors, and have written pieces for a more general audience on current issues involving gender and human rights in the context of global affairs.